LukeSmithxyz/mutt-wizard/README.md

 - Auto-creates bindings to switch between accounts or between mailboxes
 - Can automatically set mail updates as often as you want to sync your mail and update you when new mail arrives
 - Provides sensible defaults and an attractive appearance for the neomutt email client
+- If mutt-wizard doesn't know your server's IMAP/SMTP info by default, it will prompt you for them and will put them in all the right places.

 ## Install and Use

 ```
 git clone https://gitlab.com/LukeSmithxyz/mutt-wizard ~/.config/mutt
+cd ~/.config/mutt
+./mw # Run the mutt-wizard
 ```

 Yes you have to put the whole repo in the mutt directory (`~/.config/mutt/`).